Aquaculture of coral: Reef restoration

 Coral propagation can improve coral cover, biodiversity, and structural heterogeneity of a degraded reef.
 Success has been achieved with fire coral, Pocillopora verrucosa, and Acropora hemprichii.
 A restored reef hosts organisms associated with the reef, such as reef fishes.

 Reefs are delicate and complex ecosystems.
 It is difficult to replicate what a damaged reef looked like before the damage occurred.
-Most coral farms that are utilized for mitigation of damage are only able to propagate the fast growing corals that are easy to grow.
-Slow growing corals are expensive to propagate and are not a fast growing foundation species which is needed when damage occurs.
+Most coral farms that are utilized for the mitigation of damage are only able to propagate the fast-growing corals that are easy to grow.
+Slow-growing corals are expensive to propagate and are not a fast-growing foundation species, which is needed when damage occurs.
 Most coral reefs will take decades to return to their previous state.
 Nursery-grown coral promote reef resilience by making contributions to the larval pool.
-This could have a positive effect on new growth if transplanting of the new coral is made just before a larval release season.
+This could have a positive effect on new growth if the transplanting of the new coral is done just before a larval release season.

 Oceanographer Baruch Rinkevich coined the term active restoration to describe coral reef farming, in contrast with what he described as passive restoration efforts focused on mitigation of stressors by means such as the designation of marine protected areas (MPAs).
 Coral reefs are often placed in MPAs in the hope that reducing human activity will allow the coral to recover.

 Aquarium trade

-Many people enjoy the creating their own coral display in a home aquarium.
+Many people enjoy creating their own coral display in a home aquarium.
 In response to this, businesses farm coral to supply them.
 Some companies farm in sunlit greenhouses instead of artificially lighted aquariums.
 The 1999 Hawaii Marine Ornamentals Conference concluded with a recommendation to "give highest priority to projects involving the advancement of marine ornamental aquaculture and reef preservation."
 Conferees pressed the importance of encouraging hobbyists to supply only from coral reef farms to help deter over-harvesting.
 Conferees recommended initiatives to encourage consumer understanding that cultured ornamentals are a more sustainable and 'higher value' alternative to wild-caught live reef organisms.